Back to index of guitar tablature pages by Donald Sauter.

-Some think that in Sanz's music the trill begins on the main note, rather than the upper neighbor.
+Some think that Sanz intended the trill to begin on the main note, rather than the upper neighbor.
 I'm inclined to agree that it yields a more pleasing, less strident effect than the rigorous Baroque trill.

-STRUMS: Baroque guitar music is famous for its strumming.
-The first 2 pages of tablature in Sanz's Libro 1 are filled with completely strummed pieces.
+STRUMS: Baroque guitar music is famous for its strumming (rasgueado).
+The first two pages of tablature in Sanz's Libro 1 are filled with completely strummed pieces.
 They are notated in alfabeto; letters indicate what chord to finger and little dashes indicate where to strum up and down.
 There are some, but not many, strums in the later pieces in the Instruccion.